 questions or problems? email Nancy.Blanning(at)gmail.com

-Sleeping bag spaces for $10 a night are available in the Christian Community chapel where the course meets, but have now all been claimed.
+Sleeping bag spaces for $10 a night are available in the Christian Community chapel where the course meets.
 A limited number of beds in local homes are also available, usually at $25 a night.
 Information on local motels and hotels will also be sent out in May to those who have registered.
 We do ask for your housing preference when you make your application online.

 Please note: program and topics subject to change